papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/index.md

 npm i -g @acala-network/chopsticks@latest
 ```

-Now you should be able to run the `chopsticks` command from your terminal.
+Now, you should be able to run the `chopsticks` command from your terminal.

 ### Local Installation